-- G. Gymnastic/tumbling skills will be judged as SPECIALTIES under the content and technical categories on score sheets and NOT as DIFFICULTY skills. - H. The hands of the performer must be in full contact with the floor at all times without obstruction by costume or equipment - I. No Gymnastic/Tumbling Skills maybe done on top of equipment/prop - J. No Gymnastic/Tumbling Skills maybe used as a dismount from any equipment/prop
+- 4. Shoulder Roll - C. The allowable gymnastics skills above are allowed but not required. - D. Due to safety reasons no skills other than those listed above will be permitted - E. Gymnastic/tumbling skills will be judged as SPECIALTIES under the content and technical categories on score sheets and NOT as DIFFICULTY skills. - F. The hands of the performer must be in full contact with the floor at all times without obstruction by costume or equipment. - G. No Gymnastic/Tumbling Skills maybe done on top of equipment/prop. - H. No Gymnastic/Tumbling Skills maybe used as a dismount from any equipment/prop. - I. For teams: If a team performs the same gymnastic move at the same time it will count as ONE gymnastic move.